Applying for the disabled employee status

 When the Medical Commission makes a decision, it notifies the applicant by registered letter within a period of 2 months of the application date.

-In the event that the Commission refuses to recognise the employee as having disabled status, an appeal may be brought before the Social Security Arbitration Tribunal (Conseil arbitral de la sécurité social – CASS), by registered letter, sent within 40 days of the date of notification of the decision.
+In the event that the Commission refuses to grant the disabled status to the employee, an appeal may be brought before the Social Security Arbitration Tribunal (Conseil arbitral de la sécurité social - CASS), by registered letter, sent within 40 days of the date of notification of the decision.

 The decision of the Medical Commission may then be amended: